 Really Good Documentaries Enlighten Us All

-Good documentaries are always worth watching because their main job is to inform the viewer, and as long as its maker has the goal to inform instead of persuade, you will enjoy all documentaries you choose to watch even when you know very little about them.
+Good documentaries are always worth watching because their main job is to inform the viewer, and as long as the director has the goal to inform instead of persuade, you'll likely enjoy all documentaries you choose to watch even when you know very little about them.

 The thing about a well made, informative documentary is that it will teach, inform and entertain the viewer about stuff they may or may not know.
 After watching a good doc, I've never felt like it was a waste of my time, and if you're willing to give some of the ones below a chance, I'm willing to bet that most of you will have the same experience as me.
 That's why I decided to write this article; I hope you like it and find something that will change your life.

 The Barkley Marathons: The Race That Eats Its Young (2014)

 Despite this race being held in my own back yard, I had no idea it existed before seeing this wonderful documentary about it.
 The race primarily gained in popularity through word of mouth before this was made, but the process for entering is still quite secretive and a lot of people still have no idea it even exists.
 I've actually talked to one or two people who entered into this event and they pretty much told me that, "fitness plays only a small role in whether you even finish the race".
 Basically, if you don't do the research and try to prepare before entering this event, you will be humbled.

 If you were born with the ability to change someone’s perspective or emotions, never waste that gift.
 It is one of the most powerful gifts God can give—the ability to influence.— Shannon L. Alder